-WASHINGTON, April 1, 2021 — The American Bar Association Business Law Virtual Spring Meeting will be held online April 19-23.
-In addition to a wide array of programs on important topics affecting businesses and industries in the U.S. and around the world, this year’s conference will feature a daily showcase program from 12:15-1:45 p.m.
+WASHINGTON, April 1, 2021 — The American Bar Association’s Business Law Virtual Spring Meeting will be held online April 19-23.
+In addition to a wide array of programs on important topics affecting businesses and industries in the U.S. and around the world, this year’s conference will include a daily plenary showcase program from 12:15-1:45 p.m.
 CDT featuring thought leaders in the business law community and a keynote address by the general counsel of one of the top-ranked Fortune 500 companies.

 The five-day conference brings together 4,500 business law professionals from around the world and will feature over 300 speakers representing more than 25 countries participating in more than 70 CLE programs.

 What: Business Law Virtual Spring Meeting Sponsored by Business Law Section